srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 There is some overlap between the functionality of device twins and direct methods.
 We could set desired properties using direct methods, which might seem an intuitive way of doing things.
 However, using direct methods would require the back-end app to record those settings explicitly, if they ever needed to be accessed.
 Using device twins, this information is stored and maintained by default.

-## Add Code To Use Device Twins To Synchronize Device Properties
+#### Task 1: Add Code To Use Device Twins To Synchronize Device Properties

 1. Return to the Visual Studio Code instance that is running the **cheesecaveoperator** app.